-Intraosseous line placement is an alternative to central venous access or ultrasound-guided peripheral IV access for patients with difficult vascular access The intraosseous line placement course will teach clinicians how to use the EZ-IO drill to place intraosseous lines in the proximal tibia, distal tibia and proximal humerus using simulated bones.
+Intraosseous line placement is an alternative to central venous access, ultrasound-guided central line placement or ultrasound-guided peripheral IV access for patients with difficult vascular access The intraosseous line placement course will teach clinicians how to use the EZ-IO drill to place intraosseous lines in the proximal tibia, distal tibia and proximal humerus using simulated bones.
 The course covers the indications for intraosseous line insertion including difficult venous access, vasopressor therapy and the need for immediate venous access.
 Technique and contraindications to intraosseous access will be taught as well as removing intraosseous needles.

 CLICK HERE to find out more about our premier live Hospitalist and Emergency Procedures CME course